MatSzpy/playlist_scraper/README.md

 ## Features
 * scraping Spotify's playlists (only first 325 songs),
-* saving collected data in Excel file.
+* saving collected data in Excel file,
+* logging on Spotify account,
+* creating a new playlist from saved Excel file.

 To do:
 * scraping all songs from playlist,